 Permission slips for any courses requiring permits or signed overload slips for closed courses must be processed in the Registrar’s Office (Erwin 102).
 The Registrar’s Office will enter permission on the student record and then the student can process the addition on KnightWeb.

-Registration for New Freshmen and Transfer Students Entering in Fall 2015
+Registration for New Freshmen and Transfer Students Entering in FALL 2016

 New students will receive, by mail, information about advisement and registration from the Office of the Dean of the College and the Orientation Office.
 Visit website: orientation.geneseo.edu for more information.

-Students who do not register during the advance period should register during the Open Registration period, beginning August 5.
-Late registrations will be accepted from September 1st through September 4th in the Registrar’s Office.
-Beginning September 1st, a late registration fee of $40.00 will be assessed.
+Students who do not register during the advance period should register during the Open Registration period, beginning May 16-June 8 and beginning August 10th.
+Late registrations will be accepted from August 30th - September 2nd in the Registrar’s Office.
+Beginning August 30th a late registration fee of $40.00 will be assessed.

 Attendance Policies for beginning of Semester

-In order to establish their intent to pursue a course, all students are expected to attend each course in which they are registered within the first two scheduled class meetings.
-Individual faculty members or departments may request the Office of the Registrar to drop any student who does not attend class the first two scheduled class meetings during the Drop/Add period.
-Students who know in advance that they will be out of class during the first two days of class should, as a first step, notify the Office of the Dean of Students (College Union 354, 245-5706), who will notify the faculty.
+All students are expected to attend each meeting in the course in which they are registered from the first scheduled class meeting; the only exceptions to the foregoing are students who add the course later in the Drop/Add period or who have made prior arrangements with the instructor.
+Students who know in advance that they will be out of class during the first day of class should, as a first step, notify the Office of the Dean of Students (College Union 354, 245-5706), who will notify the faculty.
 With the exception of religious observances, the instructor determines whether an absence is excusable.
 Therefore, students should make every effort to communicate directly and promptly with their respective instructors if they are absent.

 Students who do not officially drop or withdraw from courses and do not attend class are still officially registered for their courses, may be obligated to pay outstanding tuition and fees, and may be subject to a failing grade.